“How can I become a millionaire in Nigeria?”

 So here’s my best advice.

-My best advice here is to start any of the business above and see how it goes.
+My best advice here is to start any of the millionaire businesses below and see how it goes.